Featured

 Region

-Located in the picturesque Shenandoah Valley, which stretches across Virginia and West Virginia, the Shenandoah Valley Flea Market offers a distinctive blend of past and present, rural charm and urban vibrancy.
+The Shenandoah Valley Flea Market offers a distinctive blend of past and present, rural charm and urban vibrancy in the picturesque Shenandoah Valley, which straddles Virginia and West Virginia.
 Established in 2004 and conveniently located on Route 11, just two miles north of New Market, the flea market features over 70 vendor booths.
 These booths are filled with a variety of items ranging from antiques and vintage collectibles to arts and crafts and other eclectic goods that reflect the valley's rich history and diverse culture.

 The Shenandoah Valley Flea Market is a symbol of diverse offerings, where items ranging from essential kitchenware, and vintage toys to antique farm equipment and handmade crafts converge.
 It embodies the spirit of authentic Americana, ensuring that visitors can embark on a nostalgic journey and secure a piece of historic charm.

-Capturing the essence of the thrift market spirit, the Shenandoah Valley Flea Market affirms itself as a realm where the unexpected can be discovered, where historic artifacts merge with contemporary craftsmanship, offering visitors a rich and varied selection to explore and acquire.
+Capturing the essence of the thrift market spirit, the Shenandoah Valley Flea Market reaffirms itself as a realm where the unexpected can be discovered, where historic artifacts merge with contemporary craftsmanship, and where visitors have a rich and varied selection to explore and acquire.

 Add a review